U.S. says deploying more forces to Saudi Arabia to counter Iran threat

 U.S.-Iran tensions have risen to new highs since May 2018, when the Trump administration withdrew from a 2015 international nuclear accord with Tehran that put limits on its nuclear program in exchange for the easing of sanctions.

-In a bid to better shield Saudi Arabia from attack, the Pentagon said it was sending two additional Patriot batteries and one Terminal High Altitude Area Defense system (THAAD).
+In a bid to better shield Saudi Arabia, the Pentagon said it was sending two additional Patriot batteries and one Terminal High Altitude Area Defense system (THAAD).

 U.S. Defense Secretary Mark Esper told reporters the deployments were designed to deter Iran.